-This would be costly problem should it arise, and is obviously something we wan’t to avoid.
+This would be a costly problem should it arise, and is obviously something we want to avoid.

-We decide we’d like 3 working days leeway between finishing packing up and the Move Using Hire Firm task to ensure we avoid this issue.
-There are a several ways we might go about doing this.
+We decided we’d like 3 working days leeway between finishing packing up and the Move Using Hire Firm task to ensure we avoid this issue.
+There are several ways we might go about doing this.
 Which you choose will depend on your unique project circumstances.

 Pack Up Boxes and Pack Up Computers are happening one after the other because they are both being done by JR, but there is no reason why these two tasks couldn’t be done at the same time if we could find someone to help.
 If DG could perform the Pack Up Boxes task then we’d create a day of leeway before our Move Using Hire Firm task and our project plan would look like this:

 As you can see above this gives us one day of leeway, but we want three, so we decide to add some contingency.

 Contingency is the extra time we add to the schedule to allow for problems arising during project execution.
 By adding 3 days of contingency before our Move Using Hire Firm task we are providing ourselves with leeway to allow unforeseen issues to arise earlier in the plan.